aufflick/smc_mirror/examples/Java/EX5/README.txt

 + Executing
 -----------

-Unix:

-    $ java -classpath ${CLASSPATH}:../../../lib/statemap.jar taskdemo

-Windows:
+Unix & Windows:

-    $ java -classpath "${CLASSPATH};../../../lib/statemap.jar" taskdemo
+    $ java -jar taskdemo.jar

 Click on "Create Task..." button and start a new task running.
 If you want to create multiple tasks, click the "Apply" button rather than "OK" since "OK" causes the dialog box to be removed.

 After creating one or more tasks, go to the task table and click on a task row.
 Notice select an item from the pop-up menu.

 Also change the log message display to increase or decrease message detail (the greater the level, the greater the detail).